 “Stick around.
 You make it all so nice and sad.”

 Criss Cross knows what makes noir fans happy.
-It gives genre enthusiasts a sardonic narration, snazzy flashbacks, a troubled anti-hero, a beautiful femme fatale, double-cross and everything else associated with the genre.
+It gives genre enthusiasts a sardonic narration, cool-looking flashbacks, a troubled anti-hero, a beautiful femme fatale, betrayal, and everything else associated with the genre.
 The film does its job almost too well: by giving the viewer what they want, the film ends up looking a bit predictable.

 I don’t have any information regarding the first draft, so I can’t objectively assess Lancaster’s attitude.
-However, based on the final product, I think I understand Lancaster’s disenchantment with the project.
-The actor probably felt that the film was too close to The Killers for comfort.
+However, based on the final product, I think I understand the actor’s reluctance to make the movie.
+He probably felt that the film was too close to The Killers for comfort.
 Criss Cross mirrors The Killers in lots of ways, including story structure and characters.
 Similarities aside, Criss Cross is great in its own right.

-Criss Cross was stylishly directed by German émigré Siodmak.
-The man knew how to make a great thriller.
-After all, this is the same person who not only directed the brilliant The Killers, but also superb thrillers like The Spiral Staircase (1945) and The Dark Mirror (1946).
+Criss Cross was stylishly directed by Siodmak.
+The man definitely knew how to make an extraordinary thriller.
+After all, this is the same filmmaker who not only directed the brilliant The Killers, but also superb psycological thrillers like The Spiral Staircase (1945) and The Dark Mirror (1946).
 As expected, Siodmak gives Criss Cross a captivating visual identity and a great sense of urgency — that’s just what the man did best.

 What crime writer Daniel Fuchs’s (Panic in the Streets) script lacks in originality, it makes up for in pulpy attitude.
 The twists and turns come fast and furious.
 There aren’t any wasted frames — the script is so tight that “you can bounce a quarter off it.”
 The dialogue is snappy and quotable.
 The ending is as dark as it gets — the very last scene is guaranteed to put a smile on a misanthrope’s face!